-The interior plan is typical of Italian bipolar synagogues: the reader’s desk is located in a niche opposite the Torah ark and benches are set along the long walls facing the center.
-The women’s section is located in the upper storey, running along all four walls and recalling theatre galleries of the time.
+The interior plan is typical of Italian bipolar synagogues: they placed the reader’s desk in a niche opposite the Torah ark and benches are set along the long walls facing the center.
+The women’s section is located on the upper level, running along all four walls and recalling theatre galleries of the time.

 In 1965 the interior was transferred in its entirety to the Israel Museum, where it has been faithfully reconstructed.
 The only alteration has to do with the orientation of the synagogue –: because of building constraints, the Torah ark, originally on the eastern wall nearest to Jerusalem, is now part of the northern wall.

 From the 16th century, the Kadavumbagam (“by the side of the landing place“) synagogue stood at the edge of the Jewish neighborhood in the town of Cochin, India, apparently built over the ruins of an even earlier synagogue.
 Its carved wooden interior came to include an exquisite ceiling featuring motifs like those found in the surrounding mosques and Hindu temples.

 According to local tradition, the Jewish community of Cochin is approximately two thousand years old.
 It started out in Cranganore (Shingly) on the southwest coast of India and relocated to Cochin and nearby towns in the 14th century.
 The Kadavumbagam synagogue, built by the veteran community known as Malabaris, was one of eight temples in this area.